 For comprehensive guidance on creating a clipping mask with a compound path in Illustrator, including additional methods in Photoshop and InDesign, as well as practical applications and advantages, continue reading the detailed instructions below.

-How to Make Clipping Mask With a Compound Path in Illustrator: 5 Simple Steps
+How to Make Compound Path in illustrator

 Step 1: Draw Shapes & Position Them on Images